Hüttschlag

 Large mass movements are often preceded by deformation in the millimeter range.
 Small-scale precursory deformation is extremely hard to identify and thus can only be studied at known, active slope failures.
 Monitoring- and early-warning-systems are therefore mostly restricted to well-known hazard spots and local scale coverage (< 1 km²).

-In the ARGE ALP project “RockSAR – Identification of millimetric rock slope deformation with InSAR” we are performing extensive InSAR analyses (Interferometric Synthetic Aperture Radar) to identify currently unknown, slow rock slope failures in the Eastern Alps.
+In the ARGE ALP project “Satellite-based detection and monitoring of high alpine mass movements with InSAR” we are performing extensive InSAR analyses (Interferometric Synthetic Aperture Radar) to identify currently unknown, slow rock slope failures in the Eastern Alps.
 Currently, InSAR represents the only method which allows precise, direct and large-scale detection of ground movement over long times periods.

 The project is thematically in line with previous ARGE ALP projects “Fels- und Bergstürze in Permafrost Gebieten“ and “Der Einfluss von Gletscher-Randklüften auf Felsstürze“ and thus focuses particularly on high-alpine permafrost regions.
 In this particular context the project will investigate if identified small-scale ground movement can be used as proxy to characterize high-alpine permafrost.